 It is common for classifiers to handle the highlevel features of EEG data in EEG-based emotion recognition tasks.
-Therefore, this work focuses on generating power spectral density (PSD) and differential entropy (DE) features, which are two commonly used features in emotion recognition tasks (Zheng & Lu 2015, Duan, Zhu & Lu 2013, Yang, Wu, Zheng & Lu 2018).
+Therefore, this work focuses on generating power spectral density (PSD) and differential entropy (DE) features, which are two commonly used features in emotion recognition tasks (Zheng and Lu 2015, Duan et al 2013, Yang et al 2018).